Oregon's Cristobal takes Miami coaching job after Diaz fired

-Cristobal is leaving Oregon and returning to Miami, accepting an offer to become the head coach at his alma mater, where he won two national championships as a player.
-He let the Ducks know of the decision Monday, his team meeting in Oregon nearly simultaneous to the other part of the move, that being Miami announcing the firing of coach Manny Diaz after three seasons.
+Cristobal is leaving Oregon and returning to Miami, accepting an offer to become head coach at his alma mater, where he won two national championships as a player.
+He let the Ducks know of the decision Monday, his team meeting in Oregon nearly simultaneous to Miami announcing the firing of coach Manny Diaz after three seasons.

-“We appreciate all of Mario’s accomplishments and hard work here at Oregon, and we wish him and his family all the best in their next chapter,” Oregon athletic director Rob Mullens said.
+“My family and I are excited to return home to the University of Miami," Cristobal said.

+Cristobal was 35-13 at Oregon, with two Pac-12 titles and a Rose Bowl victory on his resume.
+He and Oregon athletic director Rob Mullens were in constant contact throughout the weekend, and Cristobal gave him the final decision early Monday.

+“The University of Miami made it clear — I won't comment on the ways — that Mario was a person of interest," Mullens said.
+“Obviously, we've been well aware of it. ...
+That's the alma mater and that's home."

-Cristobal played at Miami, was part of the 1989 and 1991 title-winning teams and returned to start his coaching career as a graduate assistant for the Hurricanes under Butch Davis in 1998.
+Cristobal played at Miami, was part of the 1989 and 1991 title-winning teams and returned to the Hurricanes to start his coaching career as a graduate assistant under Butch Davis in 1998.

 He left to spend three seasons at Rutgers, then returned to Miami from 2004 through 2006.
 He wanted to be a candidate for the top job when the Hurricanes fired Larry Coker but instead was hired as coach at FIU and spent six seasons there.

-A four-season stint as an Alabama assistant followed, and then Cristobal spent four years as head coach in Oregon — winning two Pac-12 titles and leading the Ducks to the title game this season as well.
+A four-season stint as an Alabama assistant followed, and then Cristobal spent four years as head coach in Oregon.

 But the lure of home was just too strong.
 So the Miami native is returning again.